 Using the Fluent Forms partial form entry feature, you can run statistics and see if there’s a pattern where visitors leave off.
 If there is a pattern, then you can learn from it and make better forms.
 Besides, if you have the email field towards the beginning, you may even collect emails of leads to pursue.

-A signature is a vital premise of a form.
 Online forms are often used to collect sensitive information.
 They are also used to confirm deals.
 In both of these cases and more, online forms often require a signature to seal the deal.